brendt/stitcher.io/src/content/book/02-data.md

 }
 ```

-Having a separated factory keeps your code clean throughout the project.
-It makes most sense for this factory to live in the application layer.
+This factory would live in the application layer.
+Making such dedicated classes keeps your code clean throughout the project.

 While being the correct solution, you probably noticed I used a shorthand in a previous example, on the DTO class itself: `CustomerData::fromRequest`.